USCGC Adak: Decommissioning

 Adak and the other five Island-class patrol boats originally assigned to Patrol Forces Southwest Asia (PATFORSWA) were scheduled to be replaced by new Sentinel-class fast response cutters by 2022.
 After the arrival of their replacements in May 2021, Adak and her sister ship Aquidneck were decommissioned in Bahrain on 15 June 2021.
-The U.S. Department of State currently plans to transfer Adak to the Indonesian government.
+The U.S. Department of State had planned to transfer Adak to the Indonesian government, but she was eventually handed over to the Greek Navy.